ayushmam81-ui/Web-Application-Security-Portfolio/labs/url-based-access-control-x-original-url.md

 ---

 ### 1. Target & Scenario
-* **Platform:** PortSwigger Web Security Academy[cite: 6]
+* **Platform:** PortSwigger Web Security Academy
-* **Vulnerability Class:** Platform Misconfiguration / URL-based Access Control Bypass (X-Original-URL Header)[cite: 6]
+* **Vulnerability Class:** Platform Misconfiguration / URL-based Access Control Bypass (X-Original-URL Header)
-* **Objective:** This website has an unauthenticated admin panel at `/admin`, but a front-end system has been configured to block external access to that path[cite: 6].
-However, the back-end application is built on a framework that supports the `X-Original-URL` header[cite: 6].
-Solve the lab by accessing the admin panel and deleting the user `carlos`[cite: 6].
+* **Objective:** This website has an unauthenticated admin panel at `/admin`, but a front-end system has been configured to block external access to that path.
+However, the back-end application is built on a framework that supports the `X-Original-URL` header.
+Solve the lab by accessing the admin panel and deleting the user `carlos`.

 ---

 ### 2. Analysis & Methodology

 #### Step 1: Initial Reconnaissance & Front-End Restriction
-* Browsed to the application and attempted to access `/admin` directly, which resulted in a `403 Forbidden` response and an "Access denied" message enforced by the front-end security layer[cite: 6].
+* Browsed to the application and attempted to access `/admin` directly, which resulted in a `403 Forbidden` response and an "Access denied" message enforced by the front-end security layer.
-* Captured application requests simultaneously using Burp Suite proxy history to analyze traffic patterns between the front door and protected routes[cite: 6].
+* Captured application requests simultaneously using Burp Suite proxy history to analyze traffic patterns between the front door and protected routes.

 #### Step 2: Exploiting the `X-Original-URL` Header
-* Sent a regular request (such as a login or base path request) to Burp Repeater[cite: 6].
+* Sent a regular request (such as a login or base path request) to Burp Repeater.
-* Added the custom `X-Original-URL: /admin` header into the request and changed the request path to `/` (or `/login`), tricking the front-end into allowing the request through while the back-end processed the overridden path[cite: 6].
+* Added the custom `X-Original-URL: /admin` header into the request and changed the request path to `/` (or `/login`), tricking the front-end into allowing the request through while the back-end processed the overridden path.
-* Examined the response, which revealed the underlying admin panel content containing deletion links, specifically `/admin/delete?username=carlos`[cite: 6].
+* Examined the response, which revealed the underlying admin panel content containing deletion links, specifically `/admin/delete?username=carlos`.

 #### Step 3: Execution & User Deletion
-* Modified the Repeater request line to `GET /?username=carlos` and set the header to `X-Original-URL: /admin/delete` to target the deletion route directly[cite: 6].
+* Modified the Repeater request line to `GET /?username=carlos` and set the header to `X-Original-URL: /admin/delete` to target the deletion route directly.
-* Sent the request, verifying that the back-end framework processed the overridden route, successfully executing the deletion of user `carlos` and solving the lab[cite: 6].
+* Sent the request, verifying that the back-end framework processed the overridden route, successfully executing the deletion of user `carlos` and solving the lab.

 ---